 The presidency of Bosnia and Herzegovina consists of two members and one chairperson: one Bosniak, one Serb and one Croat.
-Current members and chairman are: Bakir Izetbegović since 2011, and Nebojsa Radmanovic and Zeljko Komsic, both since 2006.
+Current chairman is Nebojsa Radmanovic since 2012.
+Other members are: Bakir Izetbegović since 2010 and Zeljko Komsic, both since 2006.
 The chair rotates every eight months.

 Head of government: